flexera-public/policy_templates/operational/fnms/schedule_fnms_reports_on_premise/README.md

 ## Prerequisites

-This policy requires the Flexnet Manager NTLM Credential.
-When applying the policy select the appropriate credentials from the list for your tenant.
-If such credential doesn't exist please contact your cloud admin to create the Credential.

-The credential must contain the value **flexera_fnms_ntlm** in the Provider field.
-Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

 If FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wstunnel to provide a secure connection into the FlexNet manager system.
 For more details on wstunnel please refer to this: [https://github.com/rightscale/wstunnel](https://github.com/rightscale/wstunnel)

+This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
+If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
+The information below should be consulted when creating the credential.

+### Credential configuration

+For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

+Required permissions in the provider: `flexera_fnms_ntlm`

 ## Installation